-- 77. Free schools with primary age pupils receive PE and sport premium funding from ESFA, based on the number of pupils in years 1 to 6.
+- 65. Free schools with primary age pupils receive PE and sport premium funding from ESFA, based on the number of pupils in years 1 to 6.
 This grant is for a specific purpose, and will be paid separately to the GAG funding.
-Schools must use the funding in line with published guidance to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport they offer. - 78.
+Schools must use the funding in line with published guidance to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport they offer. - 66.
 Open school allocations are based on the January schools census (for example January 2021 census for the 2021 to 2022 academic year).
 For new schools or a school teaching eligible pupils for the first time in the 2021 to 2022 academic year, funding will be based on the data from the October 2021 school census.
-For free schools that open in September 2021, the funding will be based on the data from the October census and will be paid to the school in the following March. - 79.
+For free schools that open in September 2021, the funding will be based on the data from the October census and will be paid to the school in the following March. - 67.
 The free school will receive PE and sport premium funding for a new academic year from the ESFA in two separate payments.
-These are: - 7/12 of the funding allocation in November 2021 (or in March 2021 for new schools) - 5/12 of the funding allocation in May 2022.
+These are: - 7/12 of the funding allocation in November 2021 (or in March 2021 for new schools) - 5/12 of the funding allocation in May 2022

-Post opening grant (POG) - central route projects only
+Post-opening grant (POG)

-- 80. Free schools (with the exception of LA presumption free schools) are provided with a post opening grant to reflect the additional costs in establishing a new publicly-funded school which cannot be met through the GAG.
-The POG provides funding in two elements as the free school grows: non-staffing resources, paid on a per-pupil basis; and a leadership grant.
-These titles reflect the basis on which the funding is calculated, but the grant can be spent on any legitimate purpose of the school. - 81.
-The first element (resources) is paid each year that the school builds up to capacity for each new pupil expected to be on roll and is not revisited to reflect actual pupil numbers and is taken from the final finance plan submitted before opening.
-It is paid at the following rates:

-- £250 for each new mainstream pupil in the primary phase (years R to 6) - £500 for each new mainstream pupil in the secondary and 16 to 19 phases (years 7 to 13) - 82.
-The second element (leadership) is paid annually based on the number of year groups that the school will ultimately have that do not yet have pupils.
-The amount paid to mainstream schools with pupils aged 5 to 15 each year depends on how many year groups (cohorts) are empty, and is set out in the table below.
+- 68.AP free schools (with the exception of LA presumption free schools) are provided with a post-opening grant to reflect the additional costs in establishing a new publicly-funded school which cannot be met through the GAG.
+The POG provides funding in 2 elements as the free school grows: non-staffing resources, paid on a per-place basis; and a leadership grant.
+These titles reflect the basis on which the funding is calculated, but the grant can be spent on any legitimate purpose of the school. - 69.
+The first element (resources) is paid each year that the school builds up to capacity for each new place it is expected to create.
+This is not revisited to reflect actual pupil numbers and is taken from the final finance plan submitted before opening.
+It is paid at the following rates and is not updated to reflect actual places: - £250 for each new FTE place created in the primary phase (years R to 6) - £500 for each new FTE place created in the secondary and 16 to 19 phases (years 7 to 13) - 70.
+The second element (leadership) will be agreed on a case-by-case basis following negotiation based on the needs of the new school. - 71.
+For the purposes of initial calculation of the post-opening grant, the department will use a maximum of 4 years for the non-staffing resources element and 3 years for the leadership element.
+Lead contacts will talk to trusts about this. - 72.
+The resource element of POG is paid over the first 3 months of the academic year, with 50% paid in month 1, 25% in month 2 and 25% in month 3. - 73.
+The leadership element of POG is paid monthly. - 74.
+Free schools set up through the local authority presumption route are not eligible for the POG.
+They should liaise with the local authority to agree what, if any, post opening/diseconomies funding the local authority will provide when the school opens.